Groups

 View group members

-To view a group’s members:
+To view members of a group:

 1. On the left sidebar, select Search or go to and find your group.